 From an early age, even at high school, I wanted to be a statistician.
 I based my work experience around that, and I moved schools so that I could do an A-level in statistics.
 I went on to study statistics at university, and that taught me how to use data to make decisions.

-Primary care has better EHRs than the secondary care setting, but it's still quite hard to get actionable data out of those systems.
+While primary care has better EHRs than the secondary care setting, it is still quite hard to get actionable data out of those systems.
 That makes it hard to use the data to drive improvement.
-Having better IT for accessing and analysing performance data would help organizations understand how they're doing and where change is needed most.
+Having better IT for accessing and analyzing performance data would help organizations understand how they are doing and where change is needed most.

 Read more: